Todor Zhivkov: Later life and death

-In his final interview, conducted before the Bulgarian National Television in 1997, he surprisingly seemed to take more issue with some of his former party members, than the ruling right-wing UDF party at the time.
+In his final interview, conducted before the Bulgarian National Television in 1997, he took more issue with some of his former party members, than the ruling right-wing UDF party at the time.
 He strongly criticised Andrey Lukanov and Petar Mladenov, the former communists turned social democrats that ruled Bulgaria in the immediate aftermath of his resignation.
 He blamed them for betraying their values and for leading the country into economic ruin and expressed his unwillingness to both re-join his former party and to join the communist splinter party.
 He maintained that he still believed in socialism, but added that he had made friends with many people across many parties, including the UDF.
 He defended most of his actions while in power and explained his reasoning behind several of his policies, but reiterated his belief that "the order was good, but the system which ruled it was bad".

 In early 1998, a shifting power balance within the Bulgarian Socialist Party led to Zhivkov re-joining it, leading to a round of ovation by party members during a rally.

 Zhivkov died from complications of bronchial pneumonia as a free man on 5 August 1998, at the age of 86.
 With his death, all attempts of the prosecution to reintroduce the dismissed cases were dropped.

 The UDF-led government refused petitions from Zhivkov's family and the Socialist Party to have him buried in a state funeral due to his status as a former head of state.
 He was buried after a large privately run procession, organised by the local Socialist Party branch.